Suspension Lift Kits for Trucks: Can You Do It Yourself Or ?

 Have Fun Out There!

 At the end of the day, it’s not a matter of if you can rig up a homemade lift kit, but whether you should.
-In 99 percent of cases — particularly if you’re not a technician by trade — you’re better off buying a specific kit for your truck, reading and understanding all the precautions and then following through with the proper parts and installation practices.
-After all, if you want to have fun and stay safe on the trail, using a half-baked lift kit isn’t the way to go.
+In 99 percent of cases — particularly if you’re not an engineer by trade — you’re better off buying a specific kit for your truck, reading and understanding all the precautions and then following through with the proper parts and installation practices.
+If you aren’t comfortable picking and installing your own lift kit, you can always visit your local NAPA AutoCare and they can handle it for you.
+The goal is to have fun and stay safe on the trail, so using a half-baked or incorrect lift kit isn’t the way to go.

 Check out all the steering & suspension parts